MtnBiker/enphase-edison/README.md

 # README

 My attempt at viewing solar panel production with Enphase inverters and with So Cal Edison (SCE) providing electricity otherwise.
+Enphase and SCE both provide downloadable data.

 Just got in on NEM 2.0.
-Enphase and SCE both provide downloadable data.
 Our panels were installed Sept.
 2023.

 Beta, most of what is implemented works.
+You have to import your own data.
 The TODO list is long and evolving.

 ### Some setup notes